 Once your farro is tender and the liquid is mostly absorbed, you can add the finishing touches.
 Lemon juice, a bit of olive oil and chopped herbs!
 I always use a combination of two or three chopped herbs.
 Mint is always on the list, because its bright flavor pairs so well with the lamb.
 Other great additions include cilantro, tarragon and parsley.

-For more dinners perfect for a special occasion, make sure to check out these recipes!
+And for more dinners perfect for a special occasion, make sure to check out these recipes!

 This post may contain affiliate links through which we may earn a small commission at no additional cost to you.
 We only recommend products that we genuinely love and would use ourselves.